charleslf2/visionner/README.md

 #### Features
 + Convert image folder into numpy array
++ Import a dataset for unsupervised learning tasks
++ Import a dataset for supervised learning tasks
 + Normalize the dataset
 + Split the trainset and the testset